Azure/Azure-Sentinel/Tools/AzureDataExplorer/README.md

 3. Script verifies whether tables from Log Analytics or User Input is supported by “Data Export” feature, for all the un-supported tables it will skip  and continue with the next steps.
 To see all the supported tables navigate to [here](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/logs-data-export?tabs=portal#supported-tables)

 4. Script will perform the following steps in ADX
 	A. **Create target tables** The raw data is ingested first to an intermediate table where the raw data is stored.
 At that time, the data will be manipulated and expanded.
 Using an update policy (think of this as a function that will be applied to all new data), the expanded data will then be ingested into the final table that will have the same schema as the original one in Log Analytics/Sentinel.
-We will set the retention on the raw table to 0 days, because we want the data to be stored only in the properly formatted table and deleted in the raw data table as soon as it’s transformed.
-Detailed steps for this step can be found here.
+We will set the retention on the raw table to 0 days, because we want the data to be stored only in the properly formatted table and deleted in the raw data table as soon as it’s transformed

 	B. **Create table mapping** Because the data format is json, data mapping is required.
-This defines how records will land in the raw events table as they come from Event Hub.
-Details for this step can be found here.
+This defines how records will land in the raw events table as they come from Event Hub

 	C. **Create update policy** and attach it to raw records table.
 In this step we create a function (update policy) and we attach it to the destination table so the data is transformed at ingestion time.
-See details here.
 This step is only needed if you want to have the tables with the same schema and format as in Log Analytics

 	D.  **Modify retention for target table** The default retention policy is 100 years, which might be too much in most cases.
 With the following command we will modify the retention policy to be 1 year:
 	```.alter-merge table <tableName> policy retention softdelete = 365d recoverability = disabled  ```